cicl-stanford/homepage/content/member/tobias_gerstenberg.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Assistant Professor in Computer Science (by courtesy), 2026-present" institution = "Stanford University"
+  course = "Associate Professor in Psychology and Computer Science (by courtesy), 2026-present" institution = "Stanford University"

 [[education.courses]]
-  course = "Assistant Professor in Psychology, 2018-present" institution = "Stanford University"
+  course = "Assistant Professor in Psychology, 2018-2026" institution = "Stanford University"

 [[education.courses]]